-Noise attenuation performance on the Anker Soundcore Liberty 3 Pro is passable, though it doesn’t hold a candle to the best noise cancelling earbuds.
+Noise attenuation performance on the Anker Soundcore Liberty 3 Pro is passable, though it doesn’t hold a candle to the best noise canceling earbuds.
 If you use the right-sized ear tips and ear wings, passive isolation blocks mid to high-end frequencies so they sound half to one-quarter as loud.
-Enabling active noise cancelling provides up to an additional 10dB of attenuation in mid to low frequencies below 1kHz.
+Enabling active noise canceling provides up to an additional 10dB of attenuation in mid to low frequencies below 1kHz.

 With ANC set to its highest setting, all environmental noise will sound at least 50% quieter compared to not wearing the earbuds.
 This is still a significant improvement over earbuds that lack ANC, and enough to block out all distractions once you start playing music as well.